 Here’s an example of a common theme within religions:

-1. Hinduism: In Hinduism, karma is a fundamental concept that is deeply intertwined with the belief in reincarnation.
-It is believed that the actions performed in one’s current life will determine the quality of one’s future existence, whether in this life or the next.
+- Hinduism: In Hinduism, karma is a fundamental concept that is deeply intertwined with the belief in reincarnation.
 The Bhagavad Gita, a sacred text in Hinduism, discusses the importance of performing righteous actions (dharma) without attachment to the fruits of those actions, as they contribute to one’s karmic balance.

-2. Buddhism: Buddhism also incorporates the concept of karma, although with some variations depending on the specific tradition.
+- Buddhism: Buddhism also incorporates the concept of karma, although with some variations.
 In Buddhism, karma refers to the law of cause and effect governing the cycle of rebirth.
 The Buddha taught that through mindful actions, individuals can accumulate positive karma, leading to favorable outcomes in future lives or eventual liberation from the cycle of samsara.

 Each of these religions teaches a very similar theme of karma.
 Even though these religions have very different roots, the same principle has been woven into each philosophy.
-So does that mean this principle must be valid?
+Karma is just an example, there are many different themes in each religion.
+You just need to find them.

 The role of holy scriptures